- When does my continuing education reporting period begin and end?

 What are continuing education or credential maintenance hours?

-Continuing education, or “CE,” hours are the hours that LEED professionals spend in credential maintenance activities.
+Continuing education, or “CE,” hours are the hours that LEED professionals must earn in credential maintenance activities to maintain their LEED credentials.
 CE hours are calculated differently depending on the activity.

 Where can I find my GBCI number?